MSIChowdhury/Uncertainty-Aware-VLM/README.md

 ## Acknowledgments

 We thank the BridgeData V2 team at UC Berkeley for providing the robot manipulation dataset.
 We acknowledge HuggingFace for pre-trained VLM implementations and NVIDIA for providing the PyTorch Docker containers.
-This work was conducted as part of a PhD rotation project at [Your Institution].
+This work was conducted as part of a PhD rotation project for CS7300 (Introduction to Research in Computer Science) at Texas State University.

 ---

-**Contact**: [Your Email]
+**Contact**: [vsj23@txstate.edu]
-**Project Page**: [Your GitHub Repository]
-**Last Updated**: December 2024